Colleges by Location

 Student Population Gender Ratio

-The student body is coeducational, with 536 male and 561 female full-time students in 2021, which speaks volumes for gender equality at this institution.
+The student body is coeducational, with 418 male and 368 female full-time students in 2021.

 Student Population Diversity

-In 2021, out of the total number of students enrolled at the institution, the number of Asian students was 1, and the number of Afro-American students was 1,027.
-26 undergrads at this school declared as Hispanic/Latino and 22 as multirace.
-The school also had 2 students who identified as Native Hawaiian or other Pacific Islander, and 4 American Indian or Alaska Native students.
-There were also 4 students whose ethnicity is unknown.
+This school had 1 Asian students and 609 Afro-American students in 2021.
+66 students at this school identified as Hispanic/Latino and 11 as multirace.
+The school also had 1 student who identified as Native Hawaiian or other Pacific Islander, as well as 3 American Indian or Alaska Native students.
+There were also 52 students whose ethnicity is unknown.

 Cost